SOCKS proxy

 The SOCKS proxy option allows routing the app’s network traffic via a SOCKS5 compatible proxy server.
 This can be used to bypass firewalls, prevent traffic throttling or to anonymize network traffic.

-Using a SOCKS proxy also helps to prevent an app from finding your approximate location using your IP address.
-Your IP address will be hidden.
-Unlike HTTP proxies, which often include the original IP address inside the HTTP header, SOCKS proxies operate at a lower networking layer and do not send your IP address to the target server, nor will the target server know that a request has been proxied (*).
+Using a SOCKS proxy also helps to prevent an app from finding your approximate location from your IP address as your real IP address will be hidden.
+Unlike HTTP proxies, which often include the original IP address inside the HTTP header, SOCKS proxies operate at a lower networking layer and do not send your IP address to the target server, nor will the target server know that a request has been proxied.

-You can find many free (open) SOCKS proxies on the internet but these are often very slow and unreliable.
+You can find many free SOCKS proxies on the internet but these are often very slow and unreliable.
 You can use the Test button to test the proxy connection before cloning the app.
 It’s better to use a private, premium, password-protected proxy server.
-Do not use HTTP or SOCK4 proxies.
-The Shadowsocks protocol is not supported.
+Do not use HTTP or SOCKS4 proxies.
+The socks5h:// and Shadowsocks protocols are not supported.

-IMPORTANT: This option doesn’t work with native network connections as used by most web browsers, WebViews and audio / video streaming apps.
+IMPORTANT: The SOCKS proxy option doesn’t work with native network connections as used by most web browsers, Flutter-based apps, WebViews and audio / video streaming apps.
+For these scenarios please use the App Cloner SOCKS VPN service instead.

 If you want to change the proxy server without recloning the app, you should considering using the Runtime modding options add-on.

-Alternatively, you can use the SOCKS proxy list option, where you can specify multiple SOCKS5 proxies in URL format (the socks5:// prefix is optional).
+Alternatively, you can use the SOCKS proxy list option, where you can specify multiple SOCKS5 proxies as text lines.
 This is useful for 1) batch cloning, where each clone number uses its own proxy, and 2) the New identity option, which uses a new proxy each time you generate a new identity.

-You can define proxies as host (the default port is 1080), host:port or user:pass@host:port.
+You can define proxies as host (the default port is 1080), host:port, host:port:user:pass or user:pass@host:port.
 Lines may include comments prefixed by #.

 Both modes operate in a cyclic manner; if the end of the proxy list has been reached, the next proxy used will be the first one.